elastic/apm-pipeline-library/vars/README.md

 * analyzeFlakey: Whether or not to add a comment in the PR with tests which have been detected as flakey.
 Default: `false`.
 * flakyReportIdx: The flaky index to compare this jobs results to. e.g. reporter-apm-agent-java-apm-agent-java-master
 * flakyThreshold: The threshold below which flaky tests will be ignored.
 Default: 0.0
-* rebuild: Whether to rebuild the pipeline in case of any environmental issues.
-Default true
-* downstreamJobs: The map of downstream jobs that were launched within the upstream pipeline.
-Default empty.
 * newPRComment: The map of the data to be populated as a comment.
 Default empty.

 ## opbeansPipeline